-Unlike football and basketball where the majority of bets are based on the point spread, baseball is a moneyline sport.
-This means that bettors only need to pick who wins the game, not who covers.
+Unlike football and basketball, where the majority of bets are based on the point spread, baseball is a moneyline sport.
+A prop bet or run line bet are available, but they're not as popular.
+This means that bettors need to pick only who wins the game, not who covers.

 1. Avoid Big Favorites

-Oddsmakers know that recreational bettors love betting favorites.
+Oddsmakers know that recreational folks in baseball betting love to take favorites.
 As a result, they'll capitalize on public bias and shade their lines accordingly.
-This means that popular teams like the Red Sox, Yankees, Cubs and Dodgers will always be overpriced because Average Joes will bet on them regardless of whether they're -150, -180 or -200.
+This means that popular teams like the Red Sox, Yankees, Cubs and Dodgers will always be overpriced because "Average Joes" will take on them regardless of whether they're -150, -180 or -200 when betting baseball.

-Using our Bet Labs software, we found that favorites -150 or more have gone 6819-3954 (63.3%) since 2005.
+Using our Bet Labs software, we found that regular-season favorites at -150 or higher have gone 9,040-5,264 (63%) since 2005.
 On the surface that record seems impressive.
-However, because you're always laying a huge minus number, you actually end up in the red (-187.34 units).
-When a favorite wins, your payout is small.
-But when they lose, you get crushed.
-Simply put, the juice isn’t worth the squeeze.
+However, because you're always laying a huge minus number, you actually end up in the red (-310.77 units).

 2. Take Advantage of Plus-Money Underdogs

-For example, our Sports Insights MLB Best Bet picks have gone 1637-1891 (46.4%) on the moneyline since 2010.
-However, because we're almost always taking undervalued plus-money dogs, that 46.4% win rate translates to +129.72 units won.
-This means that if you bet $100 on each plus-money dog since 2010 you would have profited $12,972.
+For example, our Sports Insights MLB Best Bet picks have gone 3,005-3,378 (47.1%) on the spread/moneyline since 2008.
+However, because we're almost always taking undervalued plus-money dogs, that win rate translates to +202.7 units won.
+This means that if you bet $100 on each moneyline Best Bet since 2008 you would have profited $20,270.

 3. Bet Against the Public

 They're also a victim of recency bias.
-If a team looked great last game, he’ll bet it.
-If it looked awful, he’ll fade it.
+If a team looked great last game, they'll bet it.
+If it looked awful, they'll fade it.
 By going contrarian, we are able to capitalize on public bias and take advantage of artificially inflated numbers.
 As an added bonus, we also place ourselves on the side of the books.
 We all know the house always wins.

 4. Follow Reverse Line Movement

-For example: say the Cubs open -150 against the Brewers (+130).
+For example, say the Cubs open -150 against the Brewers (+130).
 Chicago is getting 75% of moneyline bets, but you see the Cubs fall from -150 to -135, while the Brewers move from +130 to +115.
 Why would the books drop the line to give public Cubs bettors a better number?
 Because sharp action came in on the Brewers.
-Even though Milwaukee is only getting 25% of bets, the line moved in their favor.
+Even though Milwaukee is only getting 25% of bets, the line moved in its favor.

-Since 2005, MLB teams (both dogs and favorites) getting less than 35% moneyline bets with RLM of at least one cent have gone 3319-4139 (44.5%), +89.24 units won.
+Since 2005, MLB teams (both dogs and favorites) getting less than 35% moneyline bets with RLM of at least one cent have gone 4028-5123 (44%), +16.1 units won.

 If you raise the RLM to 10 cents or more, it gets even better.
-A $100 bettor would have earned more than $12,000 following this system since 2005.
+A $100 bettor would have earned more than $8,700 following this system since 2005.

 5. Focus on Divisional Dogs